filakhtov/gentoo-use-docs/sys-libs/cracklib.md

 This flag should be normally disabled, unless there is an explicit need for the static library.

+### test
+Use the Python's `unittest` module to run the test suite provided with the source code after the main build is completed and check for any regressions.
+This will extend the build time.

+This flag should normally be disabled, because the test suite is primarily oriented towards the developers, maintainers and testers.

 ### zlib
 Export an `ac_cv_header_zlib_h=yes` and an `ac_cv_search_gzopen=-lz` variables for the configure script.
 Provide a transparent support for Gzip compressed dictionary files.